 Large CNC machines can be extremely expensive—a single machine can run into the tens or hundreds of thousands of dollars, putting them out of reach for most hobbyists and home machinists.
 Reliable desktop CNC machines, on the other hand, cost anywhere between $1,000 and $5,000.

 What Can You Do with an Affordable CNC Machine for Metal Cutting?

 Desktop CNC machines give hobbyists, especially those who want to break into small-scale production, a way to get started without breaking the bank.
 They use the same programming commands as the big industrial CNC machines and are a great way to learn the basics of g-code and CNC programming.

 Here are just some of the capabilities of using an affordable CNC machine for metal cutting:

 Customizing manually fabricated parts with complex details isn’t usually an option.
 Cutting those features by hand is time-consuming, difficult, and takes a high degree of craftsmanship.
 For most hobby machinists, making highly complex, detailed parts is just too much work to be practical.

 With an affordable CNC machine for metal cutting, even an entry-level one, you can design parts with precise details and recreate them every time.
-In fact, smaller machines are often better suited for more delicate or detailed machining.
+In fact, smaller machine tools are often better suited for more delicate or detailed CNC machining.
 With desktop CNC machines, you can achieve precision and accuracy on smaller parts while maintaining control.

 When you’re using an affordable CNC machine for metal cutting, nothing is more important than repeatability.
-You want every part to come out exactly like the others, which is a tall order for a manual machinist.
+You want every part to come out exactly like the others, which is a tall order for a manual machinist that requires cutting tools.

 With a CNC machine, that kind of repeatability becomes achievable.
 As long as you maintain the machine and tooling, you can run the same program a hundred times and get the same result each time.